-In celebration of MnSEIA’s accomplishments at the end of the 2019 Minnesota Legislative Session we deliver this policy update.
 MnSEIA truly Moved Minnesota Solar Forward in the face of many obstacles this legislative session.
 We helped advance many new projects that will foster innovative solar industry growth.
 Our efforts this legislative session will reap rewards for the industry over the coming years.
 We are thankful for the support of our members and the collaboration of our partners to help us accomplish these wins!

-Alongside these achievements is the benefit of our diligence: not even one anti-solar bill passed during the legislative session, leaving the solar industry unbridled and able to move forward with strength.
+Alongside these achievements is the benefit of our diligence: not one anti-solar bill passed during the legislative session, leaving the solar industry unbridled and able to move forward.
 We appreciate the tremendous support from our membership to make this happen.
-A total of $1,135,000 dollars was allocated to the solar industry this year, and our members’ backing made this win possible.
+A total of 1,135,000 dollars was allocated to the solar industry this year, and our members’ backing made this big win possible.

-While several “big ticket” clean energy proposals missed a chance at passage this session, we see this as a golden opportunity to Move MN Solar Forward next year and thereafter.
-We will continue to zealously represent the Minnesota solar industry at the Capitol.
+While several “big ticket” clean energy proposals missed a chance at passage this session, we see this as an opportunity for 2020 and thereafter.
+We will continue to represent the Minnesota solar industry at the Capitol.

 Anti-Solar Bills: NONE

-The Energy Storage bill will yield real-world, multi-million dollar pilot projects, and it will establish a long-term pathway for more utility-scale storage deployment throughout the State.
+The Energy Storage bill will yield real-world, multi-million dollar pilot projects, and will establish a long-term pathway for more utility-scale storage deployment throughout Minnesota.
 This year we finished our two-year effort on this historic bill, and we are looking forward to helping our State's Investor Owned Utilities start implementing their storage projects.
-At the outset, we believe this will yield several utility-scale storage projects in the State and line up many more projects in the future.
+We believe this will yield several utility-scale storage projects in the State and line up many more projects in the future.

 MnSEIA's Brightfields initiative will also lead us towards a future in which solar on closed landfills and brownfields represent a robust market.
 The study will help us determine what Closed Landfill Program sites are physically and legally capable of hosting solar installations.
 The study is an initial investment into a nascent solar on brownfields market.